salrashid123/gcpsamples/auth/tokens/README.md

 * id_tokens are used to identify the the service Account B to some other system.
 The ID token contains digitally signed information that can be validated to assert who the token was issued to.
   * Google issued id_token:  these id_tokens are signed directly by Google's Certificates and simply assert the callers identity.

-One final mechansim described here is creating an arbitrary JWT using Service Account's private key.
+One final mechanism described here is creating an arbitrary JWT using Service Account's private key.
 These JWTs are signed by one of the keys associated with a given service account and can convey additional verifiable information within the claim such as the intended target (audience) and custom scopes.

 For more information see